Oxyxo/hammer/README.md

 # Hammer
-Hammer is currently under development.
+Hammer is currently under active development.
 I will update this page when i have more information.